alabou/bcp-006-01/docs/NMOS With H.264.md

   Informative note: It implies that having SDP parameters describing aspects of the stream's active paramter set produces change of the SDP transport file content when the stream's active parameter set values change.

-- [ ] The information encoded in the `components` attribute MUST also be provided in the SDP transport file.
-What a Controller observe, a Receiver shall also observe it.
+  Informative note: The information encoded in the `components` attribute should also be provided in the SDP transport file.
+What a Controller observes, a Receiver should also observe it.
 There is an exception with in-band parameter sets where the information is provided in-band for the Receiver, not in the SDP transport file.
+In such a case a Controller still has access to the `components` attribute.
+A Receiver would not have access to such information at `PATCH` request on the **/staged** endpoint but just-in time while decoding the bitstream active parameter sets.

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
-  The Flow resource MUST indicate the H.264 profile, which defines algorithmic features and limits that shall be supported by all decoders conforming to that profile.
-The Flow's `profile` attribute map to the `profile-level-id` parameter of the SDP transport file which is optional according to RFC 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value, in which case it MAY be omited.
+  The Flow resource MUST indicate the H.264 profile, which defines algorithmic features and limits that SHALL be supported by all decoders conforming to that profile.
+The Flow's `profile` attribute maps to the `profile-level-id` parameter of the SDP transport file which is OPTIONAL according to RFC 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value, in which case it MAY be omited.
   The permitted `profile` values are strings, defined as per ITU-T Rec.
 H.264 Annex A
   - "ConstrainedBaseline"
   - "Baseline" (Default if not specified in the SDP transport file)